suhastheju/temporal-patterns-mk2/README.md

 ## Overview
 This software repository contains an experimental software implementation of algorithms for solving a set of pattern-detection problems in temporal graphs.
 The software is written in C programming language.

-This version of the source code is realeased for BIG DATA special issue -- best of SDM2020 submission titled "Finding path motifs in large temporal graphs using algebraic fingerprints".
+This version of the source code is realeased for BIG-DATA journal special issue -- Best of SDM20 submission titled "Finding path motifs in large temporal graphs using algebraic fingerprints".

+An earlier version of this work appeared in the SIAM International Conference on Data Mining (SDM20) titled "Pattern detection in large temporal graphs using algebraic fingerprints".

 ## License
 The source code is subject to MIT license.